elisamunoz/save-the-huemul/README.md

 ## UX

 My goal was to create a responsive Single-Page Application, easy to read and understand.
 The color scheme was taken from the predominant colors in the "Home" section picture.
-I have pictures of the huemul habitat between sections to create a pause between content for the user, I have also chosen some touching quotes from famous relevant people from the conservationist field about education and wildlife conservation as a message that we still have a chance to make the world a better place to live.
+I have pictures of the huemul habitat between sections to create a pause between content, I have also chosen some touching quotes from famous relevant people from the conservationist field about education and wildlife conservation as a message that we still have a chance to make the world a better place to live.
 The sections I created for the website are:

 ### Home: